connectrpc/validate-go/README.md

 ### Does the interceptor validate responses?

-No. On both clients and servers, the interceptor only validates requests.
+By default, on both clients and servers, the interceptor only validates requests.
+If you'd additionally like to validate responses, use the `WithValidateResponses` option when constructing your `Interceptor`.

 ## Ecosystem